 The EMA copy $\theta^-$ is updated slowly after each training step, typically $m \approx 0.99$, so the target moves at roughly 1% of the speed of the main network.
 This keeps the target stable enough to learn against.
 Without it, both sides of the loss update simultaneously and they can easily converge to the same wrong answer: outputting a constant everywhere, which technically satisfies the loss but is completely useless for generation.

 The stop-gradient on the target side breaks this symmetry.
 Gradients only flow through the left side of the loss, so only $\theta$ is updated to chase the target.
 The target then drifts slowly via the EMA rule.
-This is the same target network trick from deep RL; it is what makes self-distillation stable.
+This is the same target network trick that stabilised DQN in deep RL: when the network is regressing toward a target derived from itself, you keep the target frozen (or slowly-moving) so the optimisation has something fixed enough to converge to.

 Worth pinning down the language here, because three different things in this post all get called “teacher” at various points and they are not the same.
 Data supervision means clean targets read directly from training pairs, like flow matching’s $v = x_0 - x_1$.
-A pretrained teacher is an external network trained separately, used in CD and later in AYF; quality is capped at whatever the teacher can do.
+A pretrained teacher is an external network trained separately, used in CD and later in Align Your Flow (AYF); quality is capped at whatever the teacher can do.
 The EMA copy $\theta^-$ is the network’s own slowly-moving lag of itself, used in CT, CTM, Shortcut, and the consistency half of MeanFlow.
 CT and CD differ exactly in this: CT has only the EMA copy, CD has both.
 From here on I will say “EMA copy” when I mean the internal lag and “pretrained teacher” when I mean a separately trained network.

 The discretisation curriculum